The UK’s airport liquid rules for 2026

-They do have the latest scanners on some lanes, but not all, so passengers should assume they have to follow the old liquid rules unless told otherwise.
+Only those travelling from Heathrow and Manchester may still need to put liquids through the security scanner separately.
+They do have the latest CT scanners in some lanes, but not all, so passengers should assume they must follow the old liquid rules unless told otherwise.

 Get more unbiased advice on the best destinations and best deals with our free Travel newsletter